 Second, the creative minority approach isn’t just for Catholics.
 It attracts non-Catholics equally convinced Europe has modern problems that, as Rabbi Sachs comments, “cannot be solved by government spending.”

-A prominent example is Metropolitan Hilarion Alfeyev, Chairman of the Orthodox Patriarchate of Moscow’s Department for External Church Relations.
-A deeply cultured man, who’s completely un-intimidated by either liberal Christians or militant secularists, Hilarion has conspicuously cultivated the Catholic Church in Europe because he believes that, especially under Benedict, it is committed to “defending the traditional values of Christianity,” restoring “a Christian soul to Europe,” and is “engaged in common defence of Christian values against secularism and relativism.”
-Likewise, prominent European non-believers such as the philosophers Jürgen Habermas and Marcello Pera have affirmed Europe’s essentially Christian pedigree and publically agreed with Benedict that abandoning these roots is Europe’s path to cultural suicide.
+A prominent example is Metropolitan Hilarion Alfeyev, chairman of the Orthodox Patriarchate of Moscow’s Department for External Church Relations.
+A deeply cultured man, who’s completely unintimidated by either liberal Christians or militant secularists, Metropolitan Hilarion has conspicuously cultivated the Catholic Church in Europe because he believes that, especially under Pope Benedict, it is committed to “defending the traditional values of Christianity,” restoring “a Christian soul to Europe,” and is “engaged in common defense of Christian values against secularism and relativism.”
+Likewise, prominent European non-believers such as the philosophers Jürgen Habermas and Marcello Pera have affirmed Europe’s essentially Christian pedigree and publicly agreed with Pope Benedict that abandoning these roots is Europe’s path to cultural suicide.

-And perhaps that’s the ultimate significance of Benedict’s creative minority.
-Unlike Western Europe’s self-absorbed chattering classes, Benedict doesn’t think in terms of 24-hour news-cycles.
+And perhaps that’s the ultimate significance of Pope Benedict’s creative minority.
+Unlike Western Europe’s self-absorbed chattering classes, Pope Benedict doesn’t think in terms of 24-hour news-cycles.
 He couldn’t care less about self-publicity or headlines.
-His creative minority option is about the long-view.
+His creative minority option is about the long view.